 Cash flows are the lifeblood of a CLO: They determine the distribution of income and principal, which determines the return on investment.
 The key concept is that distributions are paid sequentially starting with the senior-most tranche until each loan tranche has been paid its full distribution.
 Equity-tranche holders absorb costs and receive the residual distributions once the costs have been paid.

 Coverage tests are a vital mechanism to detect and correct collateral deterioration, which directly affects the allocation of cash flows.
 All CLOs have covenants that require the manager to test the portfolio’s ability to cover its interest and principal payments monthly.
-Among the many such tests, the most common are the interest coverage4 and over-collateralization5 tests.
+Among the many such tests, the most common are the interest coverage7 and over-collateralization8 tests.
 Covenants specify baseline values for each test.

 If the tests come up short, the manager must take cash flows from the lowest debt and equity-tranche holders and divert them to retire the loan tranches in order of seniority.
-The diagram below illustrates the “waterfall” process in which cash flows are paid when the portfolio passes and doesn’t pass its interest coverage tests.
+The diagram below provides a general illustration of the “waterfall” process in which cash flows are paid when the portfolio passes and doesn’t pass its interest coverage tests.

 Coverage tests are one of several risk protections built into the CLO structure.
 Others include:

-As compensation for assuming a higher share of risk, the majority equity-tranche holder is given potential control over the entire CLO in the form of options to call or refinance the CLO after the non-call period (usually the first two years of a transaction) expires.
+As compensation for providing the majority of equity capital, the majority equity-tranche holder is given potential control over the entire CLO in the form of options, as highlighted below:

-In the wake of securitized investments’ difficulties during the financial crisis, US and European regulators took steps to mitigate CLOs’ structural risks and made CLOs more attractive for investors.
+In the wake of securitized investments’ difficulties during the financial crisis, US and European regulators took steps to mitigate CLOs’ structural risks and make CLOs more attractive for investors.

 European regulation is concentrated in several rules governing the capital requirements for banks and insurance companies.
 Risk retention, commonly known as “skin in the game,” has been a requirement in Europe since 2010.
 It holds that CLO managers must retain 5% of the original value of the assets in their CLOs to align their interests more closely with those of investors.
 The US required CLOs to be risk-retention compliant from December 2016 to May 2018.
 A court case brought by the LSTA reversed the decision, as it was deemed that CLO managers do not “originate” the loans; rather, they buy them.
 As a result, risk retention is no longer required for US CLO issuers.

 A prominent US regulatory development was the implementation of the Volcker Rule, which became effective in 2014.
-To be in compliance, most vintage 2.0 CLOs issued starting in 2014 are collateralized only with loans and many 1.0 CLOs have been “Volckerized” to eliminate non-loan collateral (where previously CLOs had 5%- 10% exposure to bonds).
+To be in compliance, most vintage 2.0 CLOs issued starting in 2014 are collateralized only with loans, and many 1.0 CLOs were “Volckerized” to eliminate non-loan collateral (where previously CLOs had 5%-10% exposure to bonds).
+While the Volcker rule has since been amended to allow high yield bonds, few CLOs include these investments, and exposure is generally limited to 5%-10% and compensated for by increased levels of subordination.

-CLOs offer investors multiple benefits, both on their own and versus other fixed income sectors.
-Higher returns.
-Over the long term, CLO tranches have significantly outperformed other corporate debt categories, including bank loans, high yield bonds, and investment grade bonds.
+Strong returns.
+Over the long term, CLO tranches have performed well relative to other corporate debt categories, including bank loans, high yield bonds, and investment grade bonds, and significantly outperformed at lower rating tiers.

 Wider yield spreads.
 CLO spreads typically are wider than those of other debt instruments, reflecting CLOs’ greater complexity, lower liquidity, and regulatory requirements.
-Compared with other higher-yielding debt sectors – notably high yield and investment grade corporates – CLO spreads are especially compelling.
+Compared with investment grade corporates, as well as other higher-yielding debt sectors – notably high yield and bank loans – CLO spreads are especially compelling.

 Low interest-rate sensitivity.
-Leveraged loans and their CLO tranches are floating-rate instruments, priced at a spread above a benchmark rate such as LIBOR or EURIBOR.
-As interest rates rise or fall, CLO yields will move accordingly and their prices will move less than those of fixed-rate instruments.
+Leveraged loans and their CLO tranches are floating-rate instruments, priced at a spread above a benchmark rate (such as Libor,9 Euribor, and SOFR).
+As interest rates rise or fall, CLO yields will move accordingly, and their prices have historically moved less than those of fixed-rate instruments.
 These characteristics can be advantageous to investors in diversified fixed income portfolios.

 Lower default rates.
-Of the approximately $500 billion of US CLOs issued from 1994-2009 and rated by S&P (vintage 1.0 CLOs), only 0.88% experienced defaults, and an even smaller percentage of those, 0.35%, were originally rated BBB or higher.
-If we consider those deals rated by Moody’s, there have been zero defaults on the AAA and AA CLO tranches across all vintages (1.0 through 3.0).
+Of the approximately $500 billion of US CLOs issued from 1994-2009 and rated by S&P (vintage 1.0 CLOs), only 0.88% experienced defaults, and an even smaller percentage of those, 0.35%, were originally rated BBB or higher (see table below).
+If we consider those deals rated by Moody’s, there have been zero defaults on the AAA and AA CLO tranches across all vintages (1.0 through 3.0).10

 Source: S&P Global Ratings as of 2 August 2018.

 Diversification.
-CLO correlations versus other fixed income categories are relatively low, meaning that CLOs can provide effective diversification in a broader portfolio.
+CLO correlations versus other fixed income categories are relatively low, meaning that many CLOs have historically increased the effective diversification to a broader portfolio.

 Inflation hedge.
 CLOs’ floating-rate yields make them an effective hedge against inflation.